 It’s important to remember that not every session will feel as helpful as others, but that’s ok.
 Your counsellor is trained to help you reach the goals that you set together and will guide you in the right direction.

 Will anyone else know what we talk about?

-Everything you say to your counsellor will be completely confidential, unless they are concerned for your life or the life of someone you know, so you can feel free to tell them anything you like.
+Everything you say to your counsellor will be completely confidential, unless they are concerned for your life or the life of someone you know.

 What if I don’t like my counsellor?

 Sometimes your counsellor might not feel like the best fit for you, or you may not feel comfortable talking to them for whatever reason.
 If this is the case, it’s fine to request a different counsellor.